Chemical nomenclature

+IUPAC Nomenclature ensures that each compound (and its various isomers) have only one formally accepted name known as the systematic IUPAC name.
+However, some compounds may have alternative names that are also accepted, known as the preferred IUPAC name which is generally taken from the common name of that compound.
+Preferably, the name should also represent the structure or chemistry of a compound.

+For example, the main constituent of white vinegar is CH_{3}COOH, which is commonly called acetic acid and is also its recommended IUPAC name, but its formal, systematic IUPAC name is ethanoic acid.

 The IUPAC's rules for naming organic and inorganic compounds are contained in two publications, known as the Blue Book and the Red Book, respectively.
 A third publication, known as the Green Book, recommends the use of symbols for physical quantities (in association with the IUPAP), while a fourth, the Gold Book, defines many technical terms used in chemistry.
 Similar compendia exist for biochemistry (the White Book, in association with the IUBMB), analytical chemistry (the Orange Book), macromolecular chemistry (the Purple Book), and clinical chemistry (the Silver Book).
 These "color books" are supplemented by specific recommendations published periodically in the journal Pure and Applied Chemistry.

-Aims of chemical nomenclature
+Purpose of chemical nomenclature

-The main goal of chemical nomenclature is to disambiguate the spoken or written names of chemical compounds: each name should refer to one compound.
-Secondarily: each compound should have only one name, although in some cases some alternative names are accepted.
+The main purpose of chemical nomenclature is to disambiguate the spoken or written names of chemical compounds: each name should refer to one compound.
+Secondarily, each compound should have only one name, although in some cases some alternative names are accepted.

-Preferably, the name should also reflect the structure or chemistry of a compound.
+Preferably, the name should also represent the structure or chemistry of a compound.
 This is achieved by the International Chemical Identifier (InChI) nomenclature.
-However, the American Chemical Society's CAS numbers nomenclature reflects nothing of the compound's structure.
+However, the American Chemical Society's CAS numbers nomenclature does not represent a compound's structure.

 The nomenclature used depends on the needs of the user, so no single correct nomenclature exists.
-Rather, different nomenclatures suit different circumstances.
+Rather, different nomenclatures are appropriate for different circumstances.

 A common name will successfully identify a chemical compound, given context.
 Without context, the name should indicate at least the chemical composition.
-To be more specific, the name may need to reflect the three-dimensional arrangement of the atoms.This requires adding more rules to the standard IUPAC system (the CAS system is the most commonly used in this context), at the expense of having longer and less familiar names.
+To be more specific, the name may need to represent the three-dimensional arrangement of the atoms.
+This requires adding more rules to the standard IUPAC system (the Chemical Abstracts Service system (CAS system) is the one used most commonly in this context), at the expense of having names which are longer and less familiar.

-The IUPAC system is often criticized for the failing to distinguish relevant compounds (for example, in differing reactivity of sulfur allotropes, which IUPAC does not distinguish).
+The IUPAC system is often criticized for failing to distinguish relevant compounds (for example, for differing reactivity of sulfur allotropes, which IUPAC does not distinguish).
 While IUPAC has a human-readable advantage over CAS numbering, IUPAC names for some larger, relevant molecules (such as rapamycin) are barely human-readable, so common names are used instead.